9 tips for renting a car with a debit card

 Debit cards also present a conundrum for rental car companies.
 What if the debit card renter returns an empty tank, but there isn’t enough cash left in the bank account to pay for it?
 Or the car comes back dinged up, but the renter’s insurance policy doesn’t cover it and, once again, the bank account has dipped too low?

 But rental car companies want to keep customers happy and borrowing vehicles.
 So it is often possible to rent a vehicle using a debit card – just expect more hassles and more time at the rental car counter.
-Exact details vary company to company, and even location to location.
+What obstacles, if any, that you will face trying to rent a car with a debit card vary from company to company, and even location to location.
 Read on for a list of nine obstacles you may encounter, and a breakdown of policies by rental car agencies.

 1. You’ll need to